allentown521/saladict-desktop-docs/vitepress/en/docs/install.md

 - If you are using a Mac with an `Intel` chip, please download `MacOS x64(.dmg)`.
 - If you are using a Mac with `M1/M2` chip, please download `MacOS aarch64(.dmg)`.

-After downloading is complete, open the `.dmg` file and drag the `pot` file into the Applications folder.
+After downloading is complete, open the `.dmg` file and drag the `Saladict` file into the Applications folder.

 ### Install via Brew